mcarmenv/book-recommendation-system-mcarmenv/README.md

 The tags.csv file translates tag IDs into names.</br>

 ##### **1.1.
 Goodreads IDs.**
-Each book can have multiple editions. goodreads_book_id and best_book_id generally point to the most popular edition of a given book, while goodreads work_id refers to the book in the abstract sense.
+Each book can have multiple editions. goodreads_book_id and best_book_id generally point to the most popular edition of a given book, while Goodreads work_id refers to the book in the abstract sense.

 You can use GoodReads book and work identifiers to create URLs as follows:</br>